back to kbrady.com

 These pages are dedicated to the memory of Frederick James Rotchell and all those who lost their lives aboard HMS Opal and HMS Narborough during a violent snow storm off the coast of South Ronaldsay, January 12th, 1918 and also to the memory of William Sissons - the sole survivor of the tragedy.

-- HMS Opal & HMS Narborough, the commanding officers and miscellaneous
+Gallery - HMS Opal & HMS Narborough, the commanding officers, crew and miscellaneous images.